hominsu/neujson/docs/README.md

 ## Description

 neujson is a JSON parser and generator for C++.
-It support both SAX and DOM style API
+It supports both SAX and DOM style API.

 ## Install